kangax/osx/README.md

 1. Install XCode command line tools (https://developer.apple.com/downloads/, Sign In required)
 1. Run install.sh (see below)
 1. Run installers that need to be finished separately (uTorrent, Hearthstone, etc.)
-1. Run OSX customization file (aka Mathias .osx, see below)
+1. Run OS X customization file (aka Mathias .osx, see below)
 1. Update OS X and apps (through App Store)
 1. Map Caps to Ctrl in keyboard settings (since this is apparently quite difficult to do programmatically http://apple.stackexchange.com/questions/13598/updating-modifier-key-mappings-through-defaults-command-tool)
 1. Add translit as an input source in System Prefs (+ map it to Alt+Cmd+Space)